neuralpain/oneclickwinrar/README.md

 >     Unix versions of RAR, UnRAR, portable UnRAR source code
 >     and UnRAR library, also as RAR for Android, are not affected.
 >
->     We are thankful to whs3-detonator working with Trend Micro Zero Day
+>     We are thankful to Anton Cherepanov, Peter Kosinar, and Peter Strycek
->     Initiative for letting us know about this security issue.
+>     from ESET for letting us know about this security issue.
 >
->  2. Previously "Generate report" command included archived file names
->     into HTML report as is, allowing to inject potentially unsafe HTML tags
->     into the report.
-To prevent such injection the current version replaces
->     < and > file name characters in HTML report with &lt; and &gt; strings.
+>  2. Bugs fixed:
 >
->     We are thankful to Marcin Bobryk (github.com/MarcinB44) for bringing
->     this security issue to our attention.
+>     a) WinRAR 7.12 "Import settings from file" command failed to restore
+>        settings, saved by WinRAR versions preceding 7.12;
 >
->  3. If "Test archived files" and "recovery volumes" archiving options
->     are used together, recovery volumes are also tested.
-Previous versions
->     completed the test before creating recovery volumes, so they hadn't
->     been verified.
->
->  4. Nanosecond file time precision is preserved for Unix file records
->     when modifying RAR archive in Windows.
-Previously it was converted
->     to Windows 100 nanosecond precision.
+>     b) WinRAR 7.12 set a larger than specified recovery size for compression
+>        profiles, created by WinRAR 5.21 and older.
 > ```
 >
 > </details>